-So God didn’t spend the first part of history being angry at sin, and then He became a God of love for the last two thousand years!
+So God didn’t spend the first part of history being grieved at sin, and then He became a God of love for the last two thousand years!

-Both Testaments speak of God’s love, and His anger.
+Both Testaments speak of God’s love, and His displeasure.

 Stubborn hearts make God angry.

 Let’s get a balanced view of Almighty God.